open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 - allows instrumentations to have breakpoints set in them and be debugged using standard debugging techniques
 - provides clean isolation of instrumentation advice from the application and other instrumentations
-- allows advice classes to contain non-static fields and methods - in fact generally good development practices are enabled (whereas inlined advices are [restricted in how they can be implemented](#use-advice-classes-to-write-code-that-will-get-injected-to-the-instrumented-library-classes))
+- allows advice classes to contain static fields and methods which can be accessed from the advice entry points - in fact generally good development practices are enabled (whereas inlined advices are [restricted in how they can be implemented](#use-advice-classes-to-write-code-that-will-get-injected-to-the-instrumented-library-classes))

 ### Indy modules and transition